America's Health Rankings, United Health Foundation Logo

 Cognitive difficulty places a large economic burden on both individuals and health care systems:

-• Older adults with cognitive impairment spend twice as many days hospitalized as other older adults.
+• Older adults with Alzheimer's or other dementias spend twice as many days hospitalized as other older adults.

 • Medicare beneficiaries with dementia are more likely to have additional chronic diseases.